ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 ### Framework Integration

 Column elements, and the associated elements used in table cells, will always be FAST-based custom elements.
 Framework-specific constructs/content are not supported.
 Standard column types (e.g. text-field, link, icon, etc) will be provided by Nimble.
-For non-standard column types, clients will be expected to implement a custom column type, which the rest of this document desribes in detail.
+For non-standard column types, clients will be expected to implement a custom column type, which the rest of this document describes in detail.

 ### `TableCellState` interface